Candida Martinelli's Italophile Site

 I've formatted the pages so they fit on the Reader screen (landscape format), and have made the text large enough to read easily without needing to enlarge the page.

 It's ideal to read to a child, or for the child to read alone.
+Schools use it as a reader and English teaching tool.
 Find out more about Pinocchio on my Pinocchio Page.

 A Sicilian Romance by Ann Ward Radcliffe